-To get you started, I am sharing eight words below that best describe hygge and how to incorporate this feeling into your home:
+To get you started, I am sharing eight words that best describe the concept of hygge and how to incorporate this feeling into your home:

-- Comfort.
+Comfort.
 Being comfortable is super important to practicing the art of hygge.
 This includes wearing soft and warm clothes and socks, having snuggly blankets nearby that feel comforting, wearing your favorite slippers, and keeping fluffy pillows around that you can sink yourself into.
-Sipping your favorite coffee, hot tea or cocoa is also very comforting at home.

-- Ambiance.
+Ambiance.
 To feel comforted in one’s home means creating the right environment.
-Whatever size home or space you are social isolating in, be sure to light some candles, listen to your favorite music, light some incense – these practices can create a pleasant ambiance in your home to help calm your nerves.
+Whatever size home or space you are in, be sure to light some candles, listen to your favorite music, light some incense - these practices can create a pleasant ambiance in your home.

-- Screen-free activities.
+Screen-free activities.
 Other than watching a good movie or favorite program on TV, hygge is more about activities that do not involve looking at a screen or device.
-Typical hygge activities include reading, writing, playing board games, playing cards or charades, looking through photos, telling jokes.
-Create a no-phone or device time in your home for yourself and family, if applicable.
+Typical hygge activities include catching up with guests, playing board games, cards or charades, looking through photos, telling jokes.
+Create a no-phone or device time in your home while guests are over if you can.

-- Slow down.
-Taking advantage of this slower paced time being at home is most certainly a hygge practice.
-Find a good rhythm that feels more natural to you and do things that you normally wouldn’t have done before.
-Go on more walks, take a bath, write a letter or card to someone you care about, truly enjoy your meal with yourself or others without feeling the need to rush.
+Slow down.
+Slowing down your pace while being at home is most certainly a hygge practice.
+Find a good rhythm that feels more natural to you and do things that are comforting.
+For example, enjoy longer, leisurely meals with family and visitors so you can truly enjoy your meal without feeling the need to rush.